key4hep/k4geo/detector/calorimeter/README.md

 ### o1_v02
 Changes wrt o1_v01: Added extension (LayeredCalorimeterData) to store radial layer radii and dimensions.
 Added several checks for the geometry building and made small changes in the code to improve readibility.

-### o1_v02
-Changes wrt o1_v01: Added extension (LayeredCalorimeterData) to store radial layer radii and dimensions.
-Added several checks for the geometry building and made small changes in the code to improve readibility.

 ## HCalThreePartsEndcap
 This sub-detector makes calorimeter endcaps.
 Each endcap is made up by three cylindrical pieces with different thickness and inner radius, but same outer radius.
 It is used in ALLEGRO detector concept.